BigBrowly/ligther-helper/README.md

 - Detects when you execute market orders (Place Order / Close Position)
 - Captures the best bid/ask from the order book at the moment of the click
+- **Nonce prefetching**: Caches the nonce locally to skip the network request on subsequent orders, reducing latency
 - Automatically calculates:
   - **Spread**: difference between bid and ask
   - **Slippage**: difference between expected price and execution price